dscorbett/duployan-font/docs/width-system.md

 # The width system

-This font encodes Duployan letters’ advance widths not with glyph advances but with lots of invisible marker glyphs.
+Rawnd Musmus Duployan encodes Duployan letters’ advance widths not with glyph advances but with lots of invisible marker glyphs.
 These markers encode each letter’s advance width.
 They are added together to find the advance width of each stenogram.